 Flow Meter Ratio Control Mode is typically used in cooling water applications to control the conductivity of the water using volumetric cycles of concentration.
-The controller measures the volume of makeup water going
+The controller measures the volume of makeup water going through one or two water meters, and after a programmable amount, activates the relay to control a programmable volume out through one or two bleed water meters.

-The details for this type of output include the relay on/off state, HOA mode or Interlock status, Accumulated makeup water total, bleed cycle volume, remaining volume, relay on-time for this cycle, accumulated on-time, alarms related to this output, relay type, and the current control mode setting.
+The details forq this type of output include the relay on/off state, HOA mode or Interlock status, Accumulated makeup water total, bleed cycle volume, remaining volume, relay on-time for this cycle, accumulated on-time, alarms related to this output, relay type, and the current control mode setting.